azhar1038/UPI-Plugin-Flutter/README.md

 3. **UpiResponse** - You will use this to get response from the requested app.

-4. **UpiStatus** - Use this to see if transaction was a success or not.
+4. **UpiPaymentStatus** - Use this to see if transaction was a success or not.

 5. **UpiError** - This class contains some common errors which you may encounter.
 ***